blurrycontour/zuul-gerrit/doc/source/monitoring.rst

    Zuul will report counters for each type of event it receives from each of its configured drivers.

+.. stat:: zuul.connection.<connection>

+   Holds metrics specific to connections.
+This hierarchy includes:

+   .. stat:: cache.data_size_compressed
+      :type: gauge

+      The number of bytes stored in ZooKeeper for all items in this connection's change cache.

+   .. stat:: cache.data_size_uncompressed
+      :type: gauge

+      The number of bytes required to for the change cache (the decompressed value of ``data_size_compressed``).

 .. stat:: zuul.tenant.<tenant>.event_enqueue_processing_time
    :type: timer